-#PhonesAreGood: for keeping us entertained and making life a little easier but, social media and the internet can play host to cyberbullies.
-We've got some tips on how to tackle them and how to stay safe online.
+Phones keep us entertained and make life easier but, social media and the internet can play host to cyberbullies.
+Here's some tips on how to stay safe online.

 Phones are good – they keep us entertained, they make life that little bit easier, and they keep us connected with friends and family.
 There’s no down side, right?

 That’s almost true.

 What is cyberbullying?

 Cyberbullying can be anything from leaving nasty or embarrassing comments on someone’s profile to trolling, harassment or spreading rumours using social media, emails, text, websites or any other online platforms.